 CEPS focuses on the next generation of energy storage: solid-state batteries that are safe, efficient, fast-charging, and cost-effective.

 CEPS’ main research areas include solid-state and polymer electrolytes, protective coatings on lithium-metal anodes, innovative cathode materials, and mass/ionic transport mechanisms at interfaces within electrode nanocomposites by in-situ/operando integrated with atomic-level modeling.
-Furthermore, CEPS is working towards expansion of the solid-state battery supply chain capabilities in the U.S., specifically battery recycling and eco-friendly lithium extraction technologies from natural mineral deposits.
+Furthermore, CEPS is working towards the expansion of the solid-state battery supply chain capabilities in the U.S., specifically battery recycling and eco-friendly lithium extraction technologies from natural mineral deposits.

-Goals related to large-scale battery manufacturing include development of 3D printing and supersonic cold-spray deposition technologies.
+Goals related to large-scale battery manufacturing include the development of 3D printing and supersonic cold-spray deposition technologies.
 Combining power systems modeling with artificial intelligence will accelerate the translation of novel battery materials and designs from the lab environment to the market.